ngsutils/ngsutils.github.com/modules/bamutils/filter/index.md

                                    Note: If this is a large dataset, use "bamutils extract" instead.

-        -excluderef refname        Exclude reads mapping to a particular reference (e.g. chrM, or _dup chromosomes)
+        -includeref refname        Exclude reads NOT mapped to a reference -excluderef refname        Exclude reads mapped to a particular reference (e.g. chrM, or _dup chromosomes)

         -whitelist fname           Remove reads that aren't on this list (by name)